BabylonJS/Documentation/content/guidedLearning/createAGame/closing.md

 Please let us know how this series was for you.
 Feedback is always welcome and I hope to keep improving to provide even better content.

-You can [check out the game](https://BabylonJS.github.io/SummerFestival) The full github repo [here](https://github.com/BabylonJS/SummerFestival)
+You can [check out the game](https://BabylonJS.github.io/SummerFestival) The full Github repo [here](https://github.com/BabylonJS/SummerFestival)